John F. Kennedy International Airport: Expanded Terminal 4

 On February 11, 2020, Cuomo and the Port Authority, along with Delta Air Lines, announced a $3.8 billion plan to add sixteen domestic, regional gates to the 'A' side of Terminal 4, replacing Terminal 2.
 The main headhouse would have been expanded to accommodate additional passengers and open in 2022.
 The airport finished construction on a downsized plan in 2023, allowing the demolition of Terminal 2, the consolidation of flights for Delta, and the ability to build the new Terminal 1.
 An expanded roadway will be completed in 2025.
 Delta consolidated their operations into Terminal 4 in January 2023, along with opening 10 new gates in Terminal 4's Concourse A. An additional expansion to Concourse B was expected to be completed by the fall of 2023.

 New Terminal 6

-Construction on a new Terminal 6 began in February 2023.
+Construction on a new Terminal 6 began in February 2023, on the site of the original Terminal 6 and Terminal 7.
 The terminal was designed by Corgan and will have ten gates, nine of which will be wide-body gates.
 The terminal will be opened in multiple phases; the first phase is expected to be completed by 2026 and, as of November 2022, is projected to cost $4.2 billion.
-The full terminal is expected to open in 2028.
+The terminal is planned to open in phases from 2026 onward; The full terminal is expected to open in 2028.
 The new terminal will connect to Terminal 5; Terminal 7 will be demolished after the new Terminal 6's first phase of construction is completed.
 The construction will be built under a public–private partnership between the Port Authority and a consortium, known as JFK Millennium Partners, comprising JetBlue, RXR Realty, and Vantage Airport Group.